companieshouse/psc-discrepancies.api.ch.gov.uk/README.md

 `http://api.chs-dev.internal:18553/psc-discrepancy-reports`

-This URL can be used to create a new PSC Discrepancy Report via a __POST__ request with a Content-Type header of `application/json` and a body of a PscDiscrepancyReport with only its `obliged_entity_contact_name` field filled in, for example:
+This URL can be used to create a new PSC Discrepancy Report via a __POST__ request with a body of a PscDiscrepancyReport with only its `obliged_entity_contact_name` field filled in, for example:
 ```json
 {